joshHug/LeidenITP/labs/lab10.md

 In this exercise, you will create a hashable class "Number".
 Open exercise `number.py`, follow the instructions and complete the class.
 Also, try to test how an object of your own class works when using it in a dictionary or set.

+## Exercise 2: Sets (standard)

+In this exercise, you will practise with the use of sets.
+Open exercise `sets.py`, follow the instructions and complete the functions.

 ## Recursive Functions

 Recursion is often an elegant way to write an algorithm.
 However, at one moment in time humans are often only capable of keeping track of a few recursive steps.
 For example, without practise people tent only to think a few steps a head in chess.
 Therefore, it is often hard to come up with a recursive algorithm.
 In A&DS, you will get a lot more practise with it but for now we want to give you some tips and tricks.